 The high level of abstraction of this model allows it to be applied to a wide variety of situations.
 A player may be an individual human being or any other decision-making entity like a government, a board of directors, the leadership of a revolutionary movement, or even a flower or an animal.
 The model places no restrictions on the set of actions available to a player, which may, for example, contain just a few elements or be a huge set containing complicated plans that cover a variety of contingencies.
 However, the range of application of the model is limited by the requirement that we associate with each player a preference relation.
 A player's preference relation may simply reflect the player's feelings about the possible outcomes or, in the case of an organism that does not act consciously, the chances of its reproductive success.

 The fact that the model is so abstract is a merit to the extent that it allows applications in a wide range of situations, but is a drawback to the extent that the implications of the model cannot depend on any specific features of a situation.
 Indeed, very few conclusions can be reached about the outcome of a game at this level of abstraction; one needs to be much more specific to derive interesting results.

 In some situations the players' preferences are most naturally defined not over action profiles but over their consequences.
 When modeling an oligopoly, for example, we may take the set of players to be a set of firms and the set of actions of each firm to be the set of prices; but we may wish to model the assumption that each firm cares only about its profit, not about the profile of prices that generates that profit.
-To do so we introduce a set C of consequence, a function $g: A \to C$ that associates consequences with action profiles, and a profile $(\gtrsim i)$ of preference relations over C. Then the preference relation $\gtrsim i$ of each player i in the strategic game is defined as follows: $a \gtrsim i b$ if and only if $g(a) \gtrsim i g(b)$.
+To do so we introduce a set C of consequences, a function $g: A \to C$ that associates consequences with action profiles, and a profile (\succeq_i^) of preference relations over C. Then the preference relation \succeq_i of each player i in the strategic game is defined as follows: $a \succeq_i b$ if and only if $g(a) \succeq_i^ g(b)$.

 Sometimes we wish to model a situation in which the consequence of an action profile is affected by an exogenous random variable whose realization is not known to the players before they take their actions.
-We can model such a situation as a strategic game by introducing a set C of consequences, a probability space Ω , and a function $g: A \times \Omega \rightarrow C$ with the interpretation that $g(a, \omega)$ is the consequence when the action profile is $a \in A$ and the realization of the random variable is $\omega \in \Omega$.
-A profile of actions induces a lottery on C; for each player i a preference relation \overleftarrow{a} if and only if the lottery over C induced by $g(a, \cdot)$ is at least as good according to \overleftarrow{a} as the lottery induced by $g(b, \cdot)$.
+We can model such a situation as a strategic game by introducing a set C of consequences, a probability space Ω , and a function $g: A \times \Omega \to C$ with the interpretation that $g(a, \omega)$ is the consequence when the action profile is $a \in A$ and the realization of the random variable is $\omega \in \Omega$.
+A profile of actions induces a lottery on C; for each player i a preference relation \gtrsim_i^ must be specified over the set of all such lotteries.
+Player i's preference relation in the strategic game is defined as follows: $a \succeq_i b$ if and only if the lottery over C induced by $g(a, \cdot)$ is at least as good according to \succeq_i^ as the lottery induced by $g(b, \cdot)$.

-in which each player has two actions.
+Figure 13.1 A convenient representation of a two-player strategic game in which each player has two actions.